Tobacco Prevention and Education Program (TPEP)

 - Coalition building and technical assistance

-The Tobacco Free Coalition works to improve the health of all Santa Clara residents by:
+The Tobacco Free Coalition strives to improve the health of Santa Clara residents by:

 - Changing community attitudes toward tobacco uses